 In many Blue Zones, the different generations all live in the same house.
 Grandparents look after the grandchildren.
 That helps the older ones to maintain a purpose in life.
 This is known as “ikigai” in Okinawa or “plan de vide” in Nicoya.

 Successful centenarians in the blue zones put their families first.
 This means keeping aging parents and grandparents nearby.
-This lowers disease and mortality rates of children in the home, as well.
+This lowers the disease and mortality rates of children in the home, as well.

 Committing to a life partner is also a social connection and can add to your life expectancy.
-Investing time and care in your children, means they will more than likely care for you when you need them.
+Investing time and care in your children means they will more than likely care for you when you need them.

 We can understand how a moai, a group of lifelong friends that begins in childhood and extends through old age, can be invaluable to bring happiness and reduce the stresses of daily life.

-In Buettner’s book he provides a list of nine lessons, covering the lifestyle of blue zones people.
+In Buettner’s book, he provides a list of nine lessons, covering the lifestyle of blue zones people.